tajpouria/aws-solutions-architect-hands-on/README.md

 - [] Configure a ASG with ALB, and adjust the desired capacity.
 - [] Create different types of Scaling Policies, and Scheduled Actions to scale out/in instances.

+EBS and EFS

+- [] Create and attach an EBS volume to an EC2 instance, [then format and mount it](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html).
+- [] Create different volume types.

 ## Resources

 [awsboy.com](https://www.awsboy.com/)